Ubiquiti UniFi Cloud Gateway Max BGP S2S VPN with AWS

 With this configuration, my home lab now has seamless, resilient connectivity to AWS with automatic failover and dynamic routing - perfect for hybrid cloud workloads, development environments, and secure access to cloud resources.

-This post was co-authored with Amazon Q Developer, combining human expertise with AI assistance for technical accuracy and comprehensive coverage.
+*This post was co-authored with Kiro, combining human expertise with AI assistance for technical accuracy and comprehensive coverage.*